Search This Blog

 • Hero's Journey: This is a popular technique where the context is identified in greater detail first.
 Then, a potential interest is created why such a problem needs to be addressed without giving details behind the solution.
 How a "Hero" navigates through the challenges forms the story.

 • Mountain.
 This approach builds the tension (problem) and the related connection (solution).
 Most TV shows follow this.
-Almost similar to Hero’s Journey except that there are no happy endings always just like how experiments do not always give the intended results.
+Almost like Hero’s Journey except that there are no happy endings always just like how experiments do not always give the intended results.

 • Nested Stories – It is like someone narrating a story from one person’s point of view!
 May have some lessons but may miss lessons.
 (Like Forest Gump)

-• Divergence & Convergence – How to brainstorm for alternatives (all risky ideas welcome) and how to narrow it down because of constraints, limitations!
+• Divergence & Convergence – How to brainstorm for alternatives (all risky ideas welcome) and how to narrow it down because of constraints and limitations!

 • False Start – “I am successful because of my repeated failures” motto!
 If I can do it, anybody can do it!
 Helps with motivation, inspiration, etc.